wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

 1. How does the OS page fault handler know which way a certain translation is stored?
 How to guarantee that when the way that an entry is stored changes, the OS can change the metadata table or at least invalidate the metadata?

+2. I hope the paper can discuss more on the division of responsibilities between MMU and the OS, e.g., who is responsible for rehashing?
+I guess it is not the OS, because rehashing is performed for each access.
+   Who is responsible for updating the metadata table?

 This paper proposes Elastic Cuckoo Hashing Table (ECHT) and a new virtual memory address mapping framework for more efficient page walks and translation caching.